odoo/documentation/content/applications/general/voip/transfer_forward.rst

 ==========

-Starting on the Odoo dashboard, a call can be made by opening the phone widget in the the upper-right corner, which is represented by a :guilabel:`📞 (phone)` icon.
+Starting on the Odoo dashboard, a call can be made by opening the phone widget in the the upper-right corner, which is represented by a :guilabel:`☎️ (phone)` icon.

 Then, a user can click on the :guilabel:`Contacts` tab, and click into any contact in the database to make a call.